Insurance 101: Why Should I Buy Disability Insurance?

 “Social Security Will Cover Me”

 Yes, Social Security pays disability, but not enough to cover many expenses.
 And the program is so strict in classifying disabilities that its beneficiaries are likely to die a few years after receiving such benefits.
 In early 2015, “Social Security paid an average monthly disability benefit of $1,165,” according to the SSA.
-This barely puts a person above poverty level.
+This barely puts a person above the poverty level.

 The SSA also has stricter requirements than private plans or other government programs.